 Maya Ilany is the deputy director of Yachad, which campaigns for a two-state settlement to the Israel/Palestine conflict.
 Eric Lee is the editor of LabourStart, and when living in Israel in the 1990s ran the BibiWatch website.
-On Saturday 22 June, they will participate in a panel on “the future of the Israeli left” at Ideas for Freedom, alongside Tom Harris.
+They participated in a panel on “the future of the Israeli left” at Ideas for Freedom 2019, alongside Tom Harris.
 Maya and Eric spoke to Solidarity (in their personal capacities) about the context for the discussion.

 There’s still a majority for two states